unity3d-jp/AnimeToolbox/ReleaseNotes/AnimeToolbox@0.17.1-exp.md

 * Execute VisualCompositor process after the updates of other modules have been finished (PostLateUpdate).

-* Enable applying MSAA in built-in RP without Post Processing Stack v2.
+* Enable applying MSAA in Built-in Render Pipeline without Post Processing Stack v2.

 * Enable applying MSAA in URP.